 Retail Server extension assemblies

-Retail Server web.config file – You must add an entry for Retail Server extension assemblies to the Retail Server web.config file, so that they are loaded and used.
-Specify an entry for Retail Server Extension assemblies in Retail SDK\Packages\RetailServer\Code\web.config.
+Before you start the package, you must add an entry for the Retail Server extension assemblies in the <extensionComposition> of the Retail Server web.config file, so that the assemblies are loaded and used.
+You can find the web.config file in the Retail SDK\Packages\RetailServer\Code folder.

 Generate a retail deployable package